SaraBaradaran/Prosecutor/Claims.md

+# List of Claims

+This directory contains a complete list of the experimental claims made in the paper, together with instructions for reproducing and validating each claim.
+The directory also contains a **`scripts/`** subdirectory that provides the Python scripts required to regenerate the corresponding tables and figures directly from the precomputed rankings (and runtime statistics where applicable).
+Each claim below references the artifact component supporting it and the script(s) needed for reproduction.

 | Paper Section | Claim                                                                                                                                      | Artifact Evidence | How to Reproduce                                                  |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------ | ----------------- | ----------------------------------------------------------------- |
 | **§5.1 RQ1**  | Prosecutor outperforms all evaluated statement-level baselines on Defects4J.                                                               | Table 3           | Run `/scripts/table3.py` on the rankings to regenerate Table 3.   |